-Safety inspection facilities in many states will not pass a car with windshield cracks in certain areas or over a certain size.
+Safety inspection facilities in many states will not pass a car or truck with windshield cracks in certain areas or over a certain size.
 If you know how to stop a windshield crack from spreading, you can save yourself hundreds of dollars in replacement costs and help keep your car on the road.

 For example, a vehicle in front of you kicking up a stone can easily cause a star crack at the point of impact.
-While the star crack may start out about the size of a quarter, it can easily spread if the windshield is stressed by temperature or pressure.
+While the star crack may start out about the size of a quarter, it can easily spread if the windshield is stressed by temperature changes or pressure.
 Fortunately, you can often stop a windshield crack from spreading, and it’s not all that difficult or expensive.

 The key to keeping a windshield crack from spreading is to prevent anything from getting into the crack that will stress the glass even more, particularly dust and water.
 Even a piece of clear tape will keep it clean under normal circumstances until you can get it repaired, but won’t protect against a heavy rainstorm or car wash.